Mary Louise Rhodes: Career

-The Standard Oil Company of Texas (SOTEX) was the company that gave Rhodes the opportunity to begin her geological career in Houston Texas in April 1942.
+The Standard Oil Company of Texas (SOTEX) gave Rhodes the opportunity to begin her geological career in Houston Texas in April 1942.
 This would also become the company that would lead her to move to Midland Texas where she would eventually retire.
 Her official role would have been "production department staff".
-Mary Louise Rhodes began her career as a petroleum geologist by testing and analyzing well samples, constructing sample geologic logs, and producing "subsurface maps and cross-sections".
+Rhodes began her career as a petroleum geologist by testing and analyzing well samples, constructing sample geologic logs, and producing "subsurface maps and cross-sections".
 Meaning, at her job the Standard Oil Company of Texas (SOTEX) she was essential for the production of oil, and her department in general.
 After working in the production department for 6 years, she transferred to the exploration department, in February 1946 Rhodes transferred into the exploration department of the Chevron Corporation.
-During this time Rhodes had completed many exploration assignments including ones in Abilene, San Angelo, Amarillo, Corpus Christi, Texas and Denver.
-Mary was well practised and respected in the industry as a carbonate stratigrapher, as well as in the field of Permian basin rock units.
+During this time Rhodes had completed many exploration assignments including in Abilene, San Angelo, Amarillo, Corpus Christi, Texas and Denver.
+She was well practiced and respected in the industry as a carbonate stratigrapher, as well as in the field of Permian basin rock units.
 The experience and knowledge gained first-hand working with Chevron Corporation allowed Rhodes to help educate hundreds in the field.
 While at Standard Oil Company of Texas, Mary would find others captivated with interests similar to hers.
-Mary and her colleague, John Emery Adams, with the aid of others had produced papers on the Permian Basin.
+With her colleague, John Emery Adams, she helped produce papers on the Permian Basin.
 These papers garnered attention in her field of study, as well as influenced studies at other institutions.
-These papers were the “Starved Pennsylvanian Mid Land Basin,” and “Dolomitization by Seepage Reflfauxion,” Mary Louise Rhodes also published on the work she did.
-It is recognizable that she currently has 7 publications that she co-wrote or was referenced on within the AAPG Bulletin; a well known and credible source in the world of geology.
-An examples of one of the papers she was referenced in is Wellman Field, Terry County, Texas and Exploratory Drilling in 1950 which she assisted in.
+These papers were the "Starved Pennsylvanian Mid Land Basin", and "Dolomitization by Seepage Reflfauxion".
+Rhodes also published on the work she did.
+It is recognizable that she has seven publications that she co-wrote or was referenced on within the AAPG Bulletin.
+Examples of the papers she was referenced in is Wellman Field, Terry County, Texas and Exploratory Drilling in 1950.

 Personal life

-Rhodes was a noted traveler during her time-off, a passion she shared with her two sisters, Ann R. Bradshar of Fort Collins and Doris E. Munroe, who lived with Mary until her death.
+Rhodes was a noted traveler during her time off, a passion she shared with her two sisters, Ann R. Bradshar of Fort Collins and Doris E. Munroe, who lived with Mary until her death.
 Rhodes never married, and she did not have any children.
 She studied and was a Teacher Advisor (TA) at the University of Missouri, where she received her bachelor's and master's degree in Geology.